 Marijuana

-Last, but certainly not least, marijuana use has spiked since the pandemic, while alcohol use has declined.
-College students especially use marijuana for calming their nerves and/or anxiety and producing a euphoric “high”.
+Last but certainly not least, marijuana use has spiked since the pandemic, while alcohol use has declined.
+College students especially use marijuana to calm their nerves and/or anxiety and produce a euphoric “high.”
 While it is legal for ages 21+ in 18 states, most consumers are either not 21+ or live in a state where it’s not legal.
 With the rise of Delta-8 THC, consumers are also using this or applying for their medical card.
 Delta-8 THC is CBD-dominant yet still produces a dimmed down, euphoric feeling or high.
 A handful of people use marijuana because they were told it would help reduce their anxiety or PTSD.
 More often than not, it does the exact opposite.
 The main psychoactive compound in cannabis, Tetrahydrocannabinol (THC), enhances these feelings, making them a lot worse than they might’ve been before.

 Is Nicotine A Drug?

-Another popular and very addictive substance widely used on college campuses is tobacco products.
-Nicotine product sales have especially gone up as the domino effect is in full swing.
-When the Juul products became popular with college-aged students, everyone started hopping on the bandwagon.
-Your friend told you to try it then next thing you know you’re buying your own and sharing the addiction.
-Nicotine products are designed to help those with cigarette addictions, although the majority of users never had an addiction to start with.
+Yes, nicotine is a very addictive substance.
+While nicotine products like the Juul were initially designed to help those with cigarette addictions, the majority of users never had an addiction to start with.
 College students started using these products without any comprehension of what was in them or just how addictive and harmful they are, and now millions are addicted.

 Just Because Everyone Is Doing It Doesn’t Mean That You Should